ozumoo/AAIT-Investment-Fund-Details/task.md

 Set up your development environment.

 - [x] Task 2: Create the Database Schema
-Create a database table to store form submission data (e.g., company_submissions).
+Create a database table to sre form submission data (e.g., company_submissions).
 Define the table columns based on the form fields.